xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/InterCliqueManager.md

 The `InterCliqueManagerState` trait provides additional functionality for managing the state of brokers and connections.
 It includes methods for handling new connections, checking if a broker is already connected, and extracting peers to connect to based on the maximum number of outbound connections per group.

-Overall, the `InterCliqueManager` class and the `InterCliqueManagerState` trait play a crucial role in managing the connections and interactions between different cliques in the Alephium blockchain network, ensuring efficient communication and synchronization of data across the network.
+Overall, the `InterCliqueManager` class and the `InterCliqueManagerState` trait play a crucial role in managing the connections and interactions between different cliques in the Oxygenium blockchain network, ensuring efficient communication and synchronization of data across the network.
 ## Questions:
  1. **What is the purpose of the `InterCliqueManager` class?**

-   The `InterCliqueManager` class is responsible for managing connections and interactions between different cliques in the Alephium network.
+   The `InterCliqueManager` class is responsible for managing connections and interactions between different cliques in the Oxygenium network.
 It handles new connections, broadcasts transactions and blocks, and maintains the state of connected brokers.

 2. **How does the `InterCliqueManager` handle broadcasting transactions and blocks?**